 Contributions of donated non-cash assets are recorded at their fair values in the period received.
-Contributions of services are recognized if the services received (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-There are no such amounts for the year ended June 30, 2021.
+Contributions of services are recognized if the services received (a) create or enhance non-financial assets, or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
+There was approximately \$78,000 in such amounts for the period from July 1, 2021 through December 31, 2021.
+This amount was for contributed software subscriptions.